Jack-alope/MTeeTee/README.md

 Upon selecting "track" from the startupGUI this screen will appear.
 - Video path: Select browse and navigate to the video file you want to track.
 - Save to: Select or create a folder in which you want the generated data to be saved to.
+- Day: The day the tissues are on.
+This is added to file name and read by analyzeGUI.
 - First Tissue: The first tissue number you are going to track in this video.
 - Last Tissue: The last tissue you will select.
 Note, tissue in video must be in consecutive order.
 Or files renamed after.
 - Pacing Frequency: The frequency at which the tissues were paced.
 Note, for spontaneous the standard is 0.1